 You will have 12 Months access to your online study platform from the date you purchased the course.
 The course is self-paced so you decide how fast or slow the training goes.
 You can complete the course in stages revisiting the training at any time.

-Successful candidates will be awarded a certificate for Excel For Accountant – Level 2.
+Successful candidates will be awarded a certificate in Excel For Accountant - Level 2.